 The National Indian Law Library (NILL) posts a substantial collection of tribal constitutions, codes, treaties, court opinions and other primary and secondary legal materials.

-Lexis offers a collection of Native American legal materials to be found by following the path "Search > Legal > Area of Law - By Topic > Native American Law."
-The collection includes treaties, tribal court opinions, Bureau of Indian Affairs, Presidential orders, Cohen's Handbook of Federal Indian Law, news and gambling-related materials.
+Lexis offers a strong collection of Native American legal materials.
+The collection includes treaties, legal codes for many tribes, tribal court opinions, Bureau of Indian Affairs, Presidential orders, Cohen's Handbook of Federal Indian Law, news and gambling-related materials.

 Westlaw's Native American legal materials can be found by clicking on the "Directory" link at the top of the screen and then choosing "Topical Practice Areas > Native American Law."

 VersusLaw offers a database of judicial opinions from tribal courts.
 (Note: Although VersusLaw is available only by subscription, you can get a 1-day subscription for a modest fee.)